How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

-Below are 12 real-world practices used by experienced pilots and professional drone programs to extend the life of DJI drones far beyond what most users expect.
+Below are 12 real-world practices used by experienced pilots and commercial drone programs to extend the lifespan of DJI drones far beyond what most users expect.
+Each step includes what to do, what to avoid, and why it matters.

-What actually matters is component condition.
-One subtle sign only seasoned pilots notice: failing motors often turn a sage-green color as they age.
+One sign only seasoned pilots know to look for: failing motors often turn a sage green color as they age.
+This discoloration appears weeks before any flight anomaly.
 If you know what to look for, your drone will warn you long before it fails.

 2. Avoid Adverse Flight Conditions